Healthy Recipes Blog

 Instructions

-• Combine the dipping sauce ingredients in a small bowl using a small hand whisk or a fork, followed by a small spatula to ensure everything is well combined.
+• Combine the dipping sauce ingredients (mayonnaise, soy sauce, and sriracha) in a small bowl using a small hand whisk or a fork, followed by a small spatula to ensure everything is well combined.
 Set aside.

 Mixing the dip in a small bowl.